For the Second World War, the United Kingdom leveraged knowledge and experience from the First World War to feed its population.

 Any food waste from the restaurants went to local pig clubs.

 Doctors regularly visited schools to check the nutrition and health status of children.
-Schools dosed students up weekly with Virol, a bone-marrow laxative tonic sweetened with malt, to keep them regular.
+Schools dosed students up weekly with Virol Virol was made by the Bovril company; production stopped sometime during the war as it became too costly to make., a bone-marrow laxative tonic sweetened with malt, to keep them regular.
 School meals became free for poorer children.

-Children under five got cod liver oil; those under three got daily milk (fluid or full-cream from dried), and orange juice as well.
-Mothers picked up the bottles of cod liver oil and concentrated orange juice (both provided by America) at clinics called "Welfare Centres" that were set up.
+Children under five got cod liver oil; those under three got daily milk (fluid or full-cream reconstituted from National Dried Milk), and orange juice as well.
+Mothers picked up the bottles of cod liver oil and concentrated orange juice (both provided by the U.S.) at clinics called “Welfare Centres” that were set up.
+(See also: Mock Orange Juice, Rose Hips)

 Every national food product that the government created, and every suggested recipe released, was gone over with a fine tooth comb by dieticians, nutritionists and Home Economists.